alimpens/design-system/storybook/src/docs/introduction.md

 Do you want to know how the design system can help you?
 Questions about our working method or suggestions for the roadmap?
 Let us know; we are happy to work with you.

-Don’t hesitate to get in touch with us by email at <designsystem@amsterdam.nl>.
+Don’t hesitate to get in touch with us by email at <designsystem@aram-limpens.nl>.

 The current core team:
 Aram Limpens,